BernardQuatermass/exim-wiki/EximSecurity.md

 can be combined with a privilege escalation attack to become even more serious.

+-   CVE-2014-2957 fixed in 4.82.1, introduced in 4.82: used untrusted
+    data when parsing the From header in Experimental DMARC code and allowed macro expansion.
 -   CVE-2012-5671 fixed in 4.80.1, introduced in 4.70: buffer overflow
     vulnerability in DKIM DNS response processing.
 Impact: remote code execution as Exim run-time user.